james-bowman/blog/content/post/leadership-styles.md

 ## Directive and non-directive styles

 Leadership and teaching styles can be broadly categorised into two types: directive and non-directive.
 With directive styles, the leader is typically the person who defines the solution and then tells the team or individual what to do.
 With non-directive styles, the leader helps the team or individual arrive at the solution themselves usually by asking guiding questions.
-Directive and non-directive styles are often referred to as "Push" and "Pull" respectively to reflect the nature of the influence.
+Directive and non-directive styles are often referred to as "Push" and "Pull" respectively to reflect the nature of the influence and where the solution is coming from.
+The diagram below is based upon one by [Myles Downey](http://mylesdowney.com/) and shows a spectrum of coaching skills and whether they are typically associated with push or pull styles.

 <a href="/post/Coaching Spectrum.001.jpg">
 	<img src="/post/Coaching Spectrum.001.jpg" alt="A spectrum of coaching skills supporting Push (directive) to pull (non-directive) influencing styles" class="pure-img">
 </a>
-_based upon [Myles Downey's Spectrum of Coaching Skills][1]._
+<sup><sub>image: based upon [Myles Downey's Spectrum of Coaching Skills][1]</sub></sup>

-Pros and cons of each approach

-motivation
-ownership/sustainability
-speed
-maturity of coachee/team
-overcomming resistence/influence
-Dunning Krueger?

-### Push influencing

-### Pull influencing

-#### That is the question

-asking questions
-socratic questions
-probably a subject for a future blog post.

-Double loop learning

-meta cognition and reflective practice
+This diagram shows that a leader can use different techniques to adapt their style depending upon the team or individual being led.
+In addition, push and pull techniques work well in different situations and can yield different outcomes.
+For example, push techniques can be effective in achieving compliance and yielding fast results wheras Pull/non-directive techniques tend to take much longer but can achieve commitment and behavioural change.
+Pull techniques also tend to be very effective in persuasion and overcoming resistence.

 [1]: https://books.google.co.uk/books/about/Effective_Coaching.html?id=zifwAAAAMAAJ